-Covid-19: WHO stops trial of anti-malaria drug; Nepal PM blames Indians for rise in cases
+Covid-19: India has 1.45 lakh cases; WHO stops trial of anti-malaria drug citing safety concerns

 India is now among the 10 countries with most coronavirus cases.